-The United Nations General Assembly has declared 2019 the International Year of Indigenous Languages (IY2019) to raise awareness of the crucial role languages play in people's daily lives.
+The United Nations General Assembly declared 2019 the International Year of Indigenous Languages (IY2019) to raise awareness of the crucial role languages play in people's daily lives.

-IY2019 is an opportunity to continue raising awareness and taking further actions to improve the preservation and promotion of Australia's Indigenous languages.
+IY2019 provided an opportunity to continue raising awareness and taking further actions to improve the preservation and promotion of Australia's Aboriginal and Torres Strait Islander languages.